-There are no new federal planning emphasis areas Fiscal Years 2021-22 and 2022-23.
-There are four state planning emphasis areas in 2021 consisting of:
+There are four state planning emphasis areas in 2022 consisting of:

 Safety - The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area coordinates with the Florida Department of Transportation to address the safety target of zero fatalities and zero serious injuries.
 Projects considered for inclusion in the long-range transportation plan and transportation improvement program address the safety target of zero fatalities and zero serious injuries.